hmqcnoesy/booknotes/VGL Programming.md

 Some of the built-in programs are ok to be modified.

-There is a help file for VGL programming in `Help\Programmers_Guid.chm`.
+There is a help file for VGL programming in `Help\Programmers_Guide.chm`.

 ### Files